 To get the most out of resource planning, you need to be able to customize and keep track of every part of a project (like the team members working on it) and what it’s going to cost you.
 We’re talking about variable resource inputs like:

 - Hourly rates

 - Title and job roles

-Let’s go through the specific steps for effective resource planning for any project.
+Now, let's go through the steps for effective resource planning for any project.

-In the plan to project phase, you'll want to decide which project your team should tackle next strategically.
+In the planning phase, you'll want to decide which project your team should tackle next.
 This is also when you'll determine and request the resources needed for the project.

-Along with listing your resources, you’ll want to lay out each of your project tasks.
+You'll need to outline your project tasks and list your resources.
 Will some tasks take much longer than others?
 Are there tasks that need to be frontloaded?

 34% of teams work overtime to complete their assigned work, 80% or more of the time.
 Carefully consider every task necessary to complete the project so that nothing goes unaccounted for.

-62% of leaders identify resource scheduling to be their biggest project management challenge.
+62% of leaders identify resource scheduling as their biggest project management challenge.
 So you need to hold a resource management meeting to ensure everyone is headed in the same direction.
-To ensure everyone is following the right metrics.

-This involves determining what resources are needed for the project.
 If you're juggling multiple projects with multiple crossover teams, it might mean you'll need to take the time to compromise on the allocation of those resources with team leaders.
-As you make these decisions, it's important to have a point of reference for all stakeholders involved to give you a hand with resource management techniques.
+As you make these decisions, it's crucial to have a point of reference for all stakeholders involved to give you a hand with resource management techniques.